Fourier Transform Calculator

 This Fourier Transform calculator provides relevant visualizations, a dedicated section for comments, analysis and recommendations, full step-by-step calculation with every summation or integration step shown, CSV export/download of results (frequency, Re, Im, magnitude, phase, power), and a Colorblind view for improved accessibility.

-How to use Fourier Transform Calculator
+How to use Fourier Transform Calculator?

 Purpose: Transform any signal from time domain to frequency domain (or back) so you can analyze frequency content, filter design, harmonic identification, or reconstruct the original signal.